DavidNemecekData/Course_work/Python_API/README.md

-This file serves as a placeholder for the Python_API.
+This file serves as a placeholder for the Python_API folder.